BrianLesko/dualsense-arduino-pwm-wifi/readme.md

 The app as follows:
 1. The hidapi library is used to initiate a connection to the PS5 controller
 2. The dualsense class is used to decode the received bytes
-3. the modern robotics library is used to calculate transformation matricies
-4. the matplotlib library is used to create a visualization of the stepper angle
+4. the matplotlib library is used to create a visualization of the received signal from the triggers
 3. Streamlit is used to display the figure
 4. The ethernet class and UDP Socket communication is used to send the bytes to an IP address
 5. The app loops indefinitely until quit
+6. The Arduino connects to the internet, then receives the UDP signal and decodes it, then sets its PWM pin appropriately.

 &nbsp;